A Message from the Executive Director

-Arraymusic’s mission is to ignite and sustain a passion for contemporary Canadian musical art within an international, interdisciplinary context.
-Three inter-related programs define what Array does, why we do it and how we realize our artistic, organizational, and community-based goals:
+Three interrelated programs define what Array does, why we do it and how we realize our artistic, organizational, and community-based goals:

-- Array’s Creative Music Hub utilizes the Array Space to foster a thriving contemporary music and art scene; and
+- Array’s Creative Music Hub utilizes the Array Space to foster a thriving, inclusive contemporary music and art scene; and

-- Array For All engages diverse audiences through innovative and inclusive programs.
+- Array For All engages diverse and equity seeking audiences through innovative programs.

 Artistic Director -David Schotzko